Investigating the leptonic couplings of doubly charged scalars at the muon collider: Resolving a Possible Inverse Problem

 To elaborate this, let us consider an alternative BSM scenario where a $\tt{CP}$-even heavy neutral scalar $H^{0}$ can give rise to identical signal topology $\mu^{+}\mu^{-} \to \ell^+_{i}\ell^-_{j}$ instead of a doubly charged scalar which we have considered above.
 The interaction Lagrangian for this substitute new physics model takes a very similar form to what we consider for the doubly charged scalar in Eq.~(\ref{Eqn:theory}), given as

 Here, all the fields are expressed in the mass basis, and the coefficient $\tilde{h}_{ij}$ represents the coupling strength of the $\tt{CP}$-even neutral scalar $H^{0}$ with the SM charged leptons.
 Based upon the model, one can write down the explicit form of the leptonic coupling $\tilde{h}_{ij}$, which is a function of different parameters of the underlying model.
 For example, in case of Type-I 2HDM \cite{Branco:2011iw}, the coupling $\tilde{h}_{ii} = \frac{m_{\ell_{i}}}{v}\cot\beta$ (the parameter $\beta$ signifies the ratio between two \emph{vev}'s of the model) and the coupling $\tilde{h}_{ij}~\text{with}~i \neq j$ is zero as the model does not allow $\tt{FCNC}$.
+However, in models such as the Type-III 2HDM and the MSSM, neutral scalars can contribute to FCNC processes at tree level.
+In the present work, we consider a framework in which neutral scalars do not induce tree-level FCNCs.
 The interaction term of Eq.(\ref{Eq:ModelH0}) can give rise to $\mu^{+}\mu^{-} \to \ell^+_{i}\ell^-_{j}$ processes and the corresponding Feynman diagrams are shown in Figure~\ref{Fig:Feyn_Neutral}.
 From these diagrams, it is obvious that the final state arising from the neutral scalar-mediated process closely resembles that of the $H^{\pm\pm}$-mediated process. (see Figure~\ref{Fig:feynman} for comparison).